-Students must meet or exceed the entrance examination score based on the results of a basic assessment test (Accuplacer).
-Otero College uses multiple measures to direct students into appropriate English, Reading and Mathematics courses and to advise students in the selection of other courses.
-Prior to enrollment, all new students must complete an assessment.
-Please call Student Services at 719-384-6831, for more information regarding course placement.
+Otero College uses multiple measures to direct students into appropriate English and Mathematics courses and to advise students in the selection of other courses.
+You may be required to complete an assessment, please check with your academic advisor or call Student Services at 719-384-6831, for more information regarding course placement.

 Students should refer to their specific Associate of Applied Science requirements as listed in the catalog.
-Specific program admission and course requirements differ for different programs The listing of a course or program in this or any other college publication does not constitute a guarantee, nor contract, that the particular course or program will be offered during the time listed.
+Specific program admission and course requirements differ for different programs The listing of a course or program in this, or any other college publication does not constitute a guarantee, nor contract, that the course or program will be offered during the time listed.
 All courses or programs are subject to scheduling changes or cancellations.
 Every effort will be made to inform students of such changes and/or cancellations.